 - 1. Student withdrew from one or more enrolled nursing courses in same semester. - 2.
-Student receives a failure in one or more enrolled nursing course within the same semester.

-- 3. Student has been administratively withdrawn from a nursing major course. - 4.
+Student receives a failure in one or more enrolled nursing course within the same semester. - 3.
+Student has been administratively withdrawn from a nursing major course. - 4.
 Student required a medical withdrawal. - 5.
 Student required a military deployment withdrawal. - 6.
 Student submitted a Leave of Absence Form (LOA).

 Re-entry to the nursing program is not guaranteed irrespective of whether the student was previously enrolled in the nursing program or was previously accepted.
 Students may apply for reentry a maximum of two times for a semester start date within one year of the end date of the last clinical semester attended.
-Students must complete a Request for Reinstatement Form for each re-entry attempt.
-Based on the re-entry policy criteria, students who are not re-entered within those two attempts will be required to choose a different program of study if they remain at the University within the University.
-Re-entry is valid only for the semester noted on the Re-entry Appeal Notification.
-Reentered students will be updated to the most current program version and are required to adhere to the current policies and requirements of the Pre-licensure program.
+To apply for re-entry, students must complete the Application for Re-entry Consideration into the Clinical Portion of Grand Canyon University's Bachelor of Science in Nursing (Prelicensure) Program.
+All re-entry applications must be submitted prior to 11:59 pm (MST) of the End of Term date for the semester preceding the intended re-entry semester, as listed within the Academic Calendar.
+Students will receive an email informing them if they are approved or denied for re-entry.
+Based on the re-entry policy criteria, students who are not reentered those two attempts will be required to choose a different program of study.
+If approved for re-entry, the offer is only valid for the specific site the student previously attended and also for the respective term the student requested re-entry for in their application.
+Re-entered students will be updated to the most current program version and are required to adhere to the current policies and requirements of the Pre-licensure program.